mpndl/CuppaClient/README.md

 # CuppaClient
 A prototype of a networked android app for menu viewing, order creation and collection parts of an ordering system.
+The apk file is in [app-debug.apk](/app/build/outputs/apk/debug)

 ## CuppaServer
 The server is in [CuppaServer](https://github.com/mpndl/CuppaServer)